Lim Ko Niao: Worship

 Other shrines dedicated to Lim Ko Niao have also been established in the neighbouring Songkhla and Yala provinces, and her worship has spread further to a few towns in Central and Upper South Thailand.
 The worship of Lim To Niao may have started to spread outside of the Patani area in the 1950s, and the Patani shrine has become a tourist attraction for visitors from Malaysia and Singapore since the 1960s.

 Festival

 A festival, the Chao Mae Lim Ko Niao Festival (งานสมโภชเจ้าแม่ลิ้มกอเหนี่ยว), is held every year in Pattani, starting on the 14th day of the Chinese New Year.
 The following day on the 15th, the wooden image of Lim Ko Niao and 17 other statues of various deities worshipped at this temple as well as others from the neighbourhood are carried by the locals in a grand procession.
-The images are carried across the Pattani River for bathing in the water, and later in the day, the carriers also walked over fire.
+The images are carried by devotees across the Pattani River for bathing in the water at Dechanuchit Bridge, and the carriers of the images also walked over fire at the courtyard in front of the temple.